filipporeds/filipporeds.github.io/index.md

 Currently studing CS at the *University of Trento*.

-I like to experiment with *new tecnology*, creating things that I then use on a daily basis.
+I like to experiment with *new technologies*, creating things that I then use on a daily basis.
 I am active in the open source community and I love bringing people toghether through technology.